Why make your own sushi?

 It’s much cheaper than going out for sushi, it’s a quick easy dinner you can make after you get home from work, most people like it, and it’s a great way to use up leftover veggies in the fridge.

 How to make sushi:

 Start by making rice.
 You should use short-grain rice, but regular long-grain rice also works fine.
-Use extra water (a cup of rice to 2 1/2 cups of water or miso broth) to make the rice a little softer and stickier than usual.
-Bring the rice to a boil in a small covered saucepan, then turn the heat to low and simmer until the water is absorbed or the rice is very soft (if there is extra water, drain it off at the end).
+Use a cup of rice to 2 cups of water or miso broth.
+Bring the rice to a boil in a small covered saucepan, then turn the heat to low and simmer until the water is absorbed and the rice is soft.
+Add a glug of rice vinegar, stir, and let the rice sit and absorb the flavor.

 When the rice is done, add a few drops of white vinegar and a large pinch of salt, and stir.
 Use a soup spoon or a spatula to spread the rice evenly about 1/4 inch thick all over the nori, leaving about 1/4 of the sheet uncovered at the top to seal the roll with.
 Make sure to get all the way to the edges.

 Now at the side nearest you, put some of your fillings on top of the rice.
 Lay them out so they go all the way to the edges too.
 Your fillings should make a pile about 1/4 to 1/2 inch in diameter.

 Place your fingertips on top of the filling and use your thumbs to lift up the bottom of the nori.
 Roll away from yourself gently, until you reach the part with no rice.
 Dip the fingers of one hand in the bowl of water and dampen the nori (you can also dampen the side you’re going to want it to stick to) and then continue rolling until it is all rolled up.
 Leave the seam on the bottom to keep it together.